Drilling Oil & Gas Wells

 Recent Developments

-• Producer prices for oil and gas drilling services rose 3.3% in July compared to a year ago after rising 5.1% in the previous July-versus-July comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by the industry grew 3.1% year over year in July, while average wages at oil and gas extraction firms rose 3.3% in June to $44.23 per hour, BLS data show.
-While employment by drillers is down significantly from highs in the mid-2010s as rig counts fall and companies rely more on technology to drive down production costs, wages have risen sharply.
+• Producer prices for oil and gas drilling services rose 3.3% in July compared to a year ago after rising 5.1% in the previous July-versus-July annual comparison, according to the latest US Bureau of Labor Statistics data.
+Employment by the industry grew 1.3% year over year in August, while average wages at oil and gas extraction firms dipped 0.7% YoY in July to $42.79 per hour, BLS data show.
+Longer term, employment by drillers is down significantly from highs in the mid-2010s as rig counts fall and companies rely more on technology to drive down production costs, while wages have increased.

 • A declining onshore rig count, consolidation in the energy sector, and weak natural gas prices are sapping demand for oil field services in the US oil patch, The Wall Street Journal reports.
 According to data from Baker Hughes, the oil and gas rig count in North America has been declining steadily since peaking in late 2022 and remains below pre-pandemic levels.
 In July, oil field giant Halliburton reported its rig count in the region declined 12% in Q2 compared with a year earlier and that its revenue in the region fell 8%, the fourth consecutive quarter of decline.
 Similarly, rival SLB’s revenue in North America dropped 6%, according to WSJ.
 Haliburton and SLB are faring better abroad, with international revenue up 8% and 18% year over year, respectively.
 Halliburton’s CEO told WSJ he thinks activity in North America should pick up in 2025 after producers digest their acquisitions.